-6.1 Air quality
+6.2 Air quality

-Policy 32 (Air Quality) of the City Plan sets the policy framework for securing air quality neutral and air quality positive developments in Westminster.
+Policy 32 (Air Quality) of the City Plan sets the policy framework for securing Air Quality Neutral and Air Quality Positive developments in Westminster.
 Clauses B and C state:

-- B. Major developments and developments incorporating Combined Heat and Power (CHP) should be at least Air Quality Neutral. - C. Major developments in Opportunity Areas and Housing Renewal Areas and those subject to an Environmental Impact Assessment must additionally demonstrate how local air quality can be improved across the proposed development as part of an air quality positive approach.
+B. Major developments and developments incorporating Combined Heat and Power (CHP) should be at least Air Quality Neutral.

+C. Major developments in Opportunity Areas and Housing Renewal Areas and those subject to an Environmental Impact Assessment must additionally demonstrate how local air quality can be improved across the proposed development as part of an air quality positive approach.

-Paragraph 32.5 also sets out that where all measures to achieve Air Quality Neutral status have been exploited, financial contributions to offset the impact on air quality may be considered as a last resort, using the process and calculations in the Mayor's Air Quality Neutral Planning Support Document.
-It also acknowledges that at the time of publishing the City Plan, a review of the GLA guidance was expected.
+Paragraph 32.5 of the City Plan also sets out that where all measures to achieve Air Quality Neutral status have been exploited, financial contributions to off-set the impact on air quality may be considered as a last resort, using the process and calculations in the Mayor's Air Quality Neutral London Plan Guidance.
+It also acknowledges that at the time of publishing the City Plan, a review of the Mayor's guidance was expected.